maruel/nin/README.md

   than the C++ compiler.
 I'll reduce the number of function calls.
 - Go's Windows layer is likely slower than raw C++, so I'll probably call raw syscall functions on Windows.
-- Staying up to date changes done upstream, especially to the file format and correctness checks
+- Staying up to date changes done upstream, especially to the file format and correctness checks.

-## The name sucks

-Yeah.
-Please send suggestions my way!

 ## ninja